hsherl/hsherl.github.io/content/teaching/supervisions/_index.md

 Style:

 - If the essay is handwritten, it should be double-spaced—i.e., every other line should be empty to make space for comments.
-- If it is typed, it should have a serif font (i.e., Times New Roman), line height 1.5, justified margins, and font-size 12.
+- If it is typed, it should have a serif font (i.e., EB Garamond or Times New Roman), line height 1.5, justified margins, wide margins with space for comments, and font-size 12.

 The essay should